AxC1271/VLSI-Cell-Library/README.md

-# 🧠 VLSI Cell Library — Custom CMOS Design with Open-Source Tools
+# 🧠 Cell Museum — Custom CMOS Design with Open-Source Tools

 Welcome!
 This repository showcases my hands-on exploration of full-custom CMOS VLSI design using open-source tools like Magic VLSI, Xschem, ngspice, and netgen.